rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ## Component Runtime Execution Requirements

- CEC message transmit operation should complete within a reasonable time (a few hundred ms).
+ CEC message transmit operation should complete within one second.
+Desired CEC response time is 250 milliseconds.
 Caller is responsible to perform retry operation as per the CEC specification requirements.

  #TODO Sreenivasa to check on the specs